 CLBLM overview

 CLBLM v1.0 is the first official release of a modernized version of the AER LBLRTM line-byline model.
-CLBLM v1.0 is written in Fortran 2003 and currently contains one executable program CLBLM-no-scatt, which consolidates the capabilities of the original core LBLRTM algorithm (radiance and transmittance calculations in non-scattering atmospheres) as well as Jacobian calculations and radiative fluxes into a single application.
-A further application,, CLBLM-multi-stream, is under development, which will provide the ability to compute radiances in a plane parallel scattering atmosphere.
+CLBLM v1.0 is written in Fortran 2003 and currently contains one executable program CLBLM-no-scatt, which includes the capabilities of the original core LBLRTM algorithm (radiance and transmittance calculations in non-scattering atmospheres) as well as Jacobian calculations and radiative fluxes into a single application.
+A further application, CLBLM-multi-stream, is under development, and will provide the ability to compute radiances in a plane parallel scattering atmosphere.

 CLBLM-no-scatt is built around the fast LBLRTM Voigt line shape convolution algorithm, modified to avoid the issue of under-sampling of spectrally-isolated narrow absorption lines; it integrates other key elements of the original LBLRTM code in the form of separate libraries: atmospheric path calculations, spectral sampling interval calculations and post-processing functions (spectral convolution with built-in idealized instrument functions or user-supplied instrument functions).
 It consists of a wrapper performing basic user-interface functions, such as reading in the user-directive file and the multi-scene input scene file, and then calls a radiative transfer driver to perform the requested tasks.